 - Pablo gives you one resource of your choice,

-- Maria (rule book says she’s a dancer, but I have suspicions she’s more than just that) gives 2 victory points,
+- Maria (the rulebook says she’s a dancer, but I have suspicions she’s more than just that) gives 2 victory points,

 - Martinez gives 3 pesos,

 - El Zorro steals one commodity of their choice from other players (resource/peso/victory point),

 - Alonso is the lawyer and you can buy buildings from him or use the buildings you already own.

 Smell the roses

-Using the Cuban’s function is only the first stage of the player’s turn.
-Each Cuban has a rose of a certain color on its tile and that is the second stage of the turn.
+Using the Cuban’s function is only the first action slot you use on your turn.
+Each Cuban has a rose of a certain color on its tile and that is the second action slot of the turn.
 There are 12 different buildings of 4 different rose colors on the game board and the color of Cuban’s rose determines which building’s function you can use.

 Functions vary a lot.
 From simple gains (gain 2 pesos, gain 1 victory point) to trade buildings (trade sugar for rum, trade tobacco for cigars, trade any for any, trade-in wood for money and victory points) and to special buildings (move value marker in port, immediately turn one die to 0, close one Cuban tile), there is something for everyone.